alistair7/qt-jxl-image-plugin/README.md

 ### Features ###
 * Allows Qt applications to read single-image [JPEG XL](https://jpeg.org/jpegxl/index.html) files with depth of up to 16-bits per channel (wider gamuts will get silently converted to 16-bit by the decoder).
-* Supports all compression modes: lossy, lossless, and transcoded JPEG.

 ### Non-Features ###
 * No support for writing.
 * No support for animations (the last frame is returned as a static image).
-* Ambiguous support for CMYK(A) colorspaces.
+* Ambiguous support for non-RGBA colorspaces.
 I _think_ the decoder will handle them by converting to RGBA, but this is untested, and the libjxl API is unfinished in this area.

 ### Disclaimers ###
 This software is provided with no warranty.  libjxl is under heavy development, and breaking API changes are somewhat likely.